professor-curious-logo

 How do recycling and reuse contribute to a sustainable future?

-They conserve resources and reduce environmental impact by decreasing the need for new products.
+They conserve resources and reduce environmental impact.

-What is the significance of landfill regulations?
+What is the significance of waste segregation?

-What is a circular economy?
+What is the circular economy?

 An economic system aimed at eliminating waste and pollution, keeping products and materials in use, and regenerating natural systems.